fattyageboy/BerthCare/docs/E7-twilio-checklist.md

 - [ ] Test outbound SMS successful
 - [ ] Webhooks configured (will test after backend deployment)

+**Note:** Webhook and callback verification (inbound voice/SMS, status callbacks) will be performed after the production backend deployment is complete.
+The Backend Team will validate webhook signature verification, event processing, and delivery status callbacks as part of the post-deployment smoke tests.

 ---

 ## Local Development